shubsingh-n/popup-max/README.md

-# Poptin MVP - Popup & Lead Capture Platform
+# Popup-Max - Popup & Lead Capture Platform

 A production-ready MVP web app for creating and managing popups with lead capture functionality.